deco3500-2017/Wrinkle-Free/README.md

 outline the idea and the rationale behind it.
 Define the project aims and audience and identify how your idea is di erent from / improves upon other current o erings.
 Identify areas of social & mobile theory that apply to, will inform your concept & approach.
 # Team
 Who is on your team, what are their responsibilities, and how will you work together?
 List all the members and their course code.
 Identify:
-• Who will lead the team and manage the project;
+<br>• Who will lead the team and manage the project;
-• Who is responsible for logistics e.g. equipment, meetings, transport, etc;
+<br>• Who is responsible for logistics e.g. equipment, meetings, transport, etc;
-• Who fills key roles, e.g. back end, front end, content, design;
+<br>• Who fills key roles, e.g. back end, front end, content, design;
-• How will decisions be made;
+<br>• How will decisions be made;
-• How will the team handle poor performance and resolve conflicts.
+<br>• How will the team handle poor performance and resolve conflicts.
 <table>
   <tr>
   <th>Student Name</th>